Well, hello there, lovelies!

 Red nails are sexy.
 They’re sophisticated.
 They might signal you’ve put a little more time into yourself—which is a lovely respite, and might also make someone think you’ve been thinking of them.
 Know what we’re sayin’?

 A manicure can go a long way in taking a photo from good to great.
+We recommend a gel manicure for longer lasting effect.
+A good gel manicure can last more than 2 weeks!

 Maybe red’s not your thing?
 Something bright or bold can be sexy—but so can the barely-see-it ballet-slipper pink.
+Neutral colors also work great in photos.

 So there you have it: your polish primer for today—a little detail that can go a long way.